-Why: You’ll get all the perks: watching the sunset while sipping wine in your sandals, swimming in the sea, going kayaking, licking gelato in the shade and all the restaurants and hotels open to serve you.
+Why: You’ll get all the perks: Watching the sunset while sipping wine in your sandals, swimming in the sea, going kayaking, licking gelato in the shade and all the restaurants and hotels open to serve you.

 2) You like nature, walking and clean things — like air.

 Why: The Cinque Terre is a protected marine park which means that big yachts can’t dock here (like in Portofino) so the water is clean to swim in.
-Also, it’s a national park and a UNESCO world heritage site – which means resources have been poured into trails, restrictions are applied to development (building permits are as scarce as bacon and eggs for breakfast) and the majority of the villages are restricted to pedestrian traffic only.
-If you live in a city but could use some old fashioned sleep and R&R – this is a great choice for you.
+Also, it’s a national park and a UNESCO World Heritage Site – which means resources have been poured into trails, restrictions are applied to development (building permits are as scarce as bacon and eggs for breakfast) and the majority of the villages are restricted to pedestrian traffic only.
+If you live in a city but could use some old fashioned sleep and R&R — this is a great choice for you.

-3) You are travelling Italy by train.
+3) You are traveling Italy by train.

-Why: If you are travelling from the north, from Milan to Florence or from France to Florence, the train stops here (or in La Spezia for your connection).
+Why: If you are traveling from the north, from Milan to Florence or from France to Florence, the train stops here (or in La Spezia for your connection).
 Train travel is a perfectly good reason to add the Cinque Terre to your itinerary – remember that so many Tuscan hill towns that make Italy famous are not accessible by trains – which means you need to focus your itinerary plans on places you can get to by train.
 And these villages fit that bill.

 4) You have a few nights to dedicate solely to this area.

-5) You dig aesthetics, like taking photos, like daydreaming someday you’ll quit your job and sell everything and move to Italy to sell…lemons, or paintings, or lavender nosegays.
+5) You dig aesthetics, like taking photos, like daydreaming someday you’ll quit your job and sell everything and move to Italy to sell lemons, or paintings, or lavender nosegays.

-Why: You’ll have a ton of instant friends…and you might just meet an expat who has done exactly that twenty years ago.
+Why: You’ll have a ton of instant friends… and you might just meet an expat who has done exactly that twenty years ago.

 Frankly, the Cinque Terre is a visual place and a sensual place.